bjerre/UW-Wordpress-Child-Theme/README.md

 ## About

 This theme is a child theme of the default TwentyEleven Wordpress theme.
-The goal is to skin TwentyEleven with as simply as possible in order to keep all the TwentyEleven features while maintaining a branded theme.
+The goal is to keep all the TwentyEleven features while creating a branded theme.

 ## TODO